 - How to add A record with Bluehost

 You will then need to point your domain with your domain registrar to the newly created nameservers .
-You can access these by clicking into Nameservers on the DNS records page.
+You can view these for each of your domains on the main “Kinsta DNS” page.

 Here are some links on how to change nameservers with popular DNS registrars :